 original route in the application:

 However, the section near Greensboro would have required an extensive and costly upgrade of the existing US 29 expressway.
 Instead, NCDOT decided to route it along its planned Greensboro Urban Loop, I-840, to make the connection between US 29 and I-85.
 The first section of that route between I-40/I-85 and US 70 opened in 2002, but it was signed as Future I-840,not as I-785.
 The next segment from US 70 to US 29 started construction in 2011 and was opened to traffic in late 2014.
 Prior to that in July 2013 the FHWA approved the signing of I-785 along the soon to be completed Loop segment.
 Though officially also I-840, this section received only I-785 signs upon opening to differentiate it from the disconnected western section of the Loop, until the entire Loop was completed in January 2023.
 Of the remaining planned route, the section of US 29 freeway north of Reidsville is already up to interstate standards and needs no further work.
 This section, however, cannot be signed as an interstate until it can connect to the current I-785 along the Greensboro Loop.
-The section between the Loop and Reidsville is a 4-lane divided highway with some grade separated interchanges and other cross-street intersections that will have to be removed, a project to do that is not currently planned to start until 2031.
+The section between the Loop and Reidsville is a 4-lane divided highway with some grade separated interchanges and other cross-street intersections that will have to be removed, a project to do that, now only covering the section south of NC 150 in Reidsville, is not currently planned to start until 2031, the remainder unfunded.
 Therefore it is unlikely I-785 will be signed north of Greensboro until at least 2035.
 More specific details about the highway can be found in the Segment sections below.

 Check out my Tentative I-785 Exit List (under construction)

 Segment 1 - Greensboro Urban Loop, I-40/I-85 to US 29 6.8 Miles Complete